dmckeone/NVObjTemplate/README.txt

 ../include/OmnisTools.he
 ../src/OmnisTools.cpp    : These files hold a series of helper methods that I've found useful while creating components.

+../include/Logging.he : Simple std::cout console logger

+../include/ThreadTimer.he
+../src/ThreadTimer.cpp    : Pub/Sub Timer that allows workers to interrupt Omnis Studio

+../include/Worker.h
+../src/Worker.cpp     : Worker implementation for background thread processing

 ../include/Simple.he
 ../src/Simple.cpp    : These files hold an example implementation of a non-visual object, Simple.
 Simple has 1 property and 2 methods.
+It also implements the full worker model for $initialize, $start, $run, and $cancel with a simple worker delegate.

 ../include/Static.he
 ../src/Static.cpp    : These files hold an example implementation of static methods.
 There is 1 static method, $staticEmpty().